John Seigenthaler: Politics

 Frustrated by the leadership of Tennessean publisher Silliman Evans Jr., Seigenthaler resigned in 1960 to serve as an administrative assistant to incoming attorney general Robert F. Kennedy.
-On April 21, 1961, Seigenthaler was the only other Justice Department figure to witness a meeting between Kennedy and Martin Luther King Jr.
+On April 21, 1961, Seigenthaler was the only other Justice Department figure to witness a meeting between Kennedy and Martin Luther King Jr. He assisted Bobby Kennedy in the writing of his 1960 book The Enemy Within.

 During the Freedom Rides of 1961, Seigenthaler was sent in his capacity as assistant to Assistant Attorney General for Civil Rights John Doar to be chief negotiator for the government, in its attempts to work with Alabama Governor John Malcolm Patterson.
 After several days of refusing to return calls, Patterson finally agreed to protect the Riders, but their state trooper escort disappeared as soon as they arrived in Montgomery on May 20, 1961, leaving them unprotected before the waiting white mob.

 Seigenthaler was a block away when he rushed to help Susan Wilbur, a Freedom Rider who was being chased by the angry mob.
 Seigenthaler shoved her into his car and shouted, "Get back!
 I'm with the Federal government" but was hit behind the left ear with a pipe.
 Knocked unconscious, he was not picked up until police arrived 10 minutes later, with Montgomery Police Commissioner Lester B. Sullivan noting, "We have no intention of standing police guard for a bunch of troublemakers coming into our city."

 Seigenthaler's brief career in government would conclude as a result of Evans' death from a heart attack on July 29, 1961.
 A brief transition followed, during which longtime Tennessean reporter John Nye served as publisher.
 On March 20, 1962, the newspaper announced that Evans' brother, Amon Carter Evans, would be the new publisher.

 One of the new Evans' first acts would be to bring back Seigenthaler as editor.
 The two had worked together at the paper when Seigenthaler served as assistant city editor and Evans was an aspiring journalist.
 On one occasion during that era, the two nearly came to blows over Seigenthaler's assignment of Evans to a story.

 Evans named Seigenthaler editor of The Tennessean on March 21, 1962.
 With this new team in place, The Tennessean quickly regained its hard-hitting reputation.
 One example of the paper's resurgence came following a Democratic primary in August 1962, when The Tennessean found documented evidence of voter fraud based on absentee ballots in the city's second ward.